Top Tips: How to Make Foam Suitable for Drink Art

 It’s been nearly a decade since we brought the first Ripple Maker to market and we’re still occasionally accused of using photoshop to create the gorgeous pictures we (and our customers worldwide) share.

 Our secret is actually perfect foam.
 It’s easy once you master it, but velvety smooth foam and a glass filled to the brim are the key components for a perfectly printed cocktail or selfie coffee.
-Here are a few of the best tips and tricks we’ve developed over the past decade as we’ve perfected our technique to create beautiful printed cocktails and latte art on your Ripples foam printer.
+Here are a few of the best tips and tricks we’ve developed over the past decade as we’ve perfected our technique to create beautiful printed foamy cocktails and latte art on your Ripples foam printer.

 HOW TO MAKE COCKTAIL FOAM